immigration vs migration main

 The Difference between Immigration and Migration:

 The terms of immigration and migration often get used interchangeably, but there is a difference between the two.
 Immigration refers to the movement of someone to a different country with the intention of residing there for good.
 An immigrant may or may not be accompanied by their family.
 But migrants are people who have to move in numbers from one region or country to another region or country.
 Migration is the movement of a large number of people under difficult circumstances.
 Immigration happens intentionally while the migration is what people have to do in order to survive.
-For this reason, during Europe’s refugee crisis, refugees moving to Europe are referred to as migrants because they had to move due to the condition in their native countries.
+For this reason, during Europe’s refugee crisis, refugees moving to Europe are referred to as migrants because they had to move due to the conditions in their native countries.
 Migrants only move to a different country temporarily while immigrants relocate to a country permanently.

 Now you know the difference between immigration and migration and you can decide whether you want to move somewhere permanently or only for a few years until you have made a name for yourself in your field.
 Many people choose to live somewhere for a while and then go back to their native country to teach others what they have learned.